klavins/ECEP520/week_2/README.md

 ```bash
 The value of p is 1 and the address of p is e5788eac.
 ```
-See the [documentation](http://www.cplusplus.com/reference/cstdio/printf) for `printf` for details about what %d and %x do.
 The hexadecimal number e5788eac is the physical address in memory of the first byte of the integer p.

 The second operator is the `*` operator, which dereferences a pointer and is also used to declare a pointer.
 For example, suppose `p` and `ptr` were declared as follows:
 ```c